 - External programs: Many students study abroad through programs that are external to UVM.
 These are programs offered through other institutions and they vary in cost, credit transference and financial aid portability.
 An approved list has been established for those programs which have a proven record of successfully transferring credits back to UVM.
 View the approved list of those programs.

 - Direct enroll and ISEP Direct: A handful of students decide to directly enroll in a university abroad and may do so either through ISEP (the International Student Exchange Program) or by going through an administrative office at their chosen institution.
 Note that these ISEP options are not exchange programs.

 - UVM short-term programs: Faculty-led programs offer unique, short-term (2-4 week) study abroad experiences.
 UVM faculty members design courses that take place abroad and the class travels as a group to the course destination.
-Most of these courses are offered through Continuing Education and students going on a short-term program follow different procedures than students going on other study abroad programs.
+Most of these courses are offered through Continuing and Distance Education and students going on a short-term program follow different procedures than students going on other study abroad programs.
 Learn more about these UVM-led programs.

 To compare the features of the different types of study abroad programs, look at the Types of Programs Grid.

 Do your research